csmpls/seer/README.md

 More generally, it is a simple framework for building any sort of multi-user application in Processing, which is a useful thing to have lying around.

-Eye of Sauron with an arbitrary number of Neurosky headsets.
-Connection can be over a LAN or over the Internet.
+Eye of Sauron works with an arbitrary number of Neurosky headsets.
+Connects over a LAN or over the Internet.

 For details on the focus detector, check [its repo here](https://github.com/csmpls/focus-detector).